project-flotta/project-flotta.github.io/documentation/latest/operations/data_synchronization.md

 to control how much storage is being consumed by the ingress synchronization, which can lead to the device storage being filled due to the ingress synchronization process.

-`Ingress` and `egress` data synchronizations are independent from each other and are not require to be defined together in the workload manifest.
+`Ingress` and `egress` data synchronizations are independent from each other and are not required to be defined together in the workload manifest.
 You can have workloads that only import (`ingress`) or export (`egress`), or both like in this example.

 The `/export` directory is shared among containers of one workload (pod), but different workloads (pods) have them separate; each workload has `/export`